Oneiriq/cosmiq-graphql/examples/deno/README.md

 - Connect to a local CosmosDB emulator
 - Automatically infer schemas from three sample containers (`files`, `users`, `listings`)
-- Demonstrate the core functionality of `cosmosdb-schemagen`
+- Demonstrate the core functionality of `cosmiq`
 - Include proper error handling and resource cleanup

 ## Prerequisites